MicrosoftDocs/win32/desktop-src/Msi/installer-shortcuttarget.md

-﻿---
+---
-Description: 'The ShortcutTarget property of the Installer object examines a shortcut and returns its product, feature name, and component if available.' ms.assetid: 'fd7a1d34-3013-4419-af92-0a0162c93494'
+Description: The ShortcutTarget property of the Installer object examines a shortcut and returns its product, feature name, and component if available. ms.assetid: fd7a1d34-3013-4419-af92-0a0162c93494
-title: 'Installer.ShortcutTarget property'
+title: Installer.ShortcutTarget property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installer.ShortcutTarget property